 Websites

 The most common deployment of bots is on websites.
-They’re everywhere: in comments sections, in login attempts, in scraping.
+They’re everywhere: making comments, attempting to login to accounts, and scraping content.
 We mentioned earlier the sheer scale of bot activity on the web; the vast majority of bot attacks come through the web.
-They can be simple or sophisticated, but they’re everywhere — and that means that it’s something that all businesses need to be aware of.
+They can be simple or sophisticated, but they’re everywhere — and that means that it’s something that all businesses need to be aware of as their first step to manage bot traffic.

 Web Apps